 Can AI actually predict which borrowers will default on a private mortgage?

 Predictive models identify elevated-risk borrowers with meaningful accuracy when trained on sufficient loan-level data.
-For private lenders with smaller portfolios, the models are less precise than those used by large servicers — but even a basic early-warning system based on payment pattern analysis outperforms waiting for a missed payment.
+For private lenders with smaller portfolios, the models are less precise than those used by large servicers — but even a basic early-warning system built on payment pattern analysis outperforms waiting for a missed payment.
 The key input is clean, complete data from the loan boarding stage forward.

 Does automation in default servicing create compliance risks?